NAVERON/SpecializedExercises/app/src/main/java/com/eron/designpattern/doc/BEHAVIOR_PATTERN.md

 }
 ```

-## Data Access Object Pattern数据访问模式
+## DataAccessObjectPattern

 Data Access Object Pattern or DAO pattern separates data accessing API from high level business services.
 A DAO pattern usually has the following interface and classes.

 Data Access Object Interface defines the standard operations on a model object(s).
 Data Access Object class implements above interface.
 There could be more than one implementations, for example, one for database, one for file.
 Model Object Simple POJO containing get/set methods to store data.

 ```Java
 import java.util.ArrayList;